pydpll/errorutils/README.md

 ### Creating a new error report

-Errorutils also provides a succinct syntax for creating new error reports without having to use pre-made error values.
+Errorutils has a succinct syntax for creating new `Detail` errors without having to use pre-made error values.

 ```go
 details := errorutils.NewReport("something went wrong", "OKP8PK1CosD")